mrlooquer/ipv6-iot-security/README.md

-This project contains all you need to start the environment created to perform some attacks over a fake IoT IPv6 interconected environment.
+This project contains all you need to start the environment created to perform some attacks over a fake IoT IPv6 interconnected environment.

 .
-├── Readme.md
+├── README.md
 ├── attackenvs
 │   ├── discover
 │   │   └── docker-compose.yml